pboettch/json-schema-validator/README.md

 There is an application which can be used for testing the validator with the [JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).

-Currently more 150 tests are still failing, because simply not all keyword and their functionalities have been implemented.
+Currently **145** tests are still failing, because simply not all keywords and their functionalities have been implemented.
 Some of the missing feature will require a rework.
+Some will only work with external libraries. (remote references)

 # Additional features